January 6-9, 2022

 All you need to join the retreat is a Zoom account.
 Once you register for the retreat, you’ll receive instructions for joining retreat sessions via Zoom.

-The Parable companion e-book will be available as a digital download to help you prepare and plan.
+The retreat e-book will be available as a digital download to help you prepare and plan.

 To enter into the retreat experience, it would be helpful to have: